 Dedicated Clinical Research Facilities

-Children’s Pediatric Research Center is designed to provide the necessary infrastructure for investigators conducting pediatric clinical research.
-Located at Children’s at Egleston, the facilities and services include:
+Children’s Pediatric Clinical Research Unit is designed to provide the necessary infrastructure for investigators conducting pediatric clinical research.
+Located at Children’s Center for Advanced Pediatrics (CAP) and at Egleston, the facilities and services include:

 - A four-bed inpatient research unit